Quick rules

 Plugin-owned provider behavior

-that needs a totally custom request executor is a separate, deeper extension
+The full list of provider-SDK hooks and bundled-plugin examples lives in Provider plugins.
+A provider that needs a totally custom request executor is a separate, deeper extension surface.

 OPENCLAW_LIVE_<PROVIDER>_KEY(single live override, highest priority)<PROVIDER>_API_KEYS(comma or semicolon list)<PROVIDER>_API_KEY(primary key)<PROVIDER>_API_KEY_*(numbered list, e.g.<PROVIDER>_API_KEY_1)